Riththikkan/Energy_Meter/README.md

-# ⚡ ESP32 IoT Energy Monitoring System
+# ⚡ Roomsync 2.0 – IoT-Based Smart Energy Audit and Environmental Monitoring System

 An advanced ESP32-based energy monitor that tracks voltage, current, power, energy (kWh), temperature, humidity, and **automatically calculates the electricity bill**.
 Data is displayed on an LCD and also sent to **Firebase Realtime Database** for remote monitoring.